 A simple diagram to summarize this

-Here is a diagram explaining the structure of an EPUB file.
+Here is a diagram illustrating the complete structure of an EPUB file.

 In this example, we find the .opf file and all content files in a directory named “OEBPS”.
 Why such a strange name?
 This is simply historical: Open eBook Publication Structure was the name of a legacy ebook format which has been superseded by the EPUB format.
-The acronym found its way in the publishing vocabulary and is still used by some EPUB authoring tools when they structure an EPUB publication, so that the .opf file and content files are not stored in the root of the EPUB archive (something which would be harmless).
+The acronym found its way in the publishing vocabulary and is still used by some EPUB authoring tools when they structure an EPUB publication, so that the .opf file and content files are not stored in the root of the EPUB archive (something which would still be harmless by the way).

 The Readium projects provide rock-solid, performant building blocks and applications for processing EPUB3 publications.
 EDRLab is participating to the Readium codebase maintenance and evolution.